Women in space: Future

-Only 12 humans, all men and no women has ever walked on the Moon.
+Only 12 human beings, all men, have walked on the Moon.
 In 2020, NASA's communication director reported that NASA planned to land astronauts on the Moon, including possibly a woman astronaut or astronauts, as part of the U.S. Artemis program.
 Of the 18 candidates in the Artemis program, nine are women: Nicole Aunapu Mann, Kayla Barron, Christina Koch, Kate Rubins, Stephanie Wilson, Jessica Meir, Jasmin Moghbeli, Anne McClain and Jessica Watkins.
-No astronaut has yet been assigned to any specific Artemis mission.
+Furthermore, the European Space Agency (ESA) has six astronauts, of whom one is a woman (Samantha Cristoforetti), training for Artemis.
+This group is later to be joined by members of the 2022 European Space Agency Astronaut Group, which includes two women, (Sophie Adenot and Rosemary Coogan), plus history's first parastronaut.

+In April 2023 NASA, together with the Canadian Space Agency, announced their selection of the Artemis II crew, the first since the Apollo program to go around the Moon.
+The crew will include Christina Koch.

 Discrimination

 Space programs allowed women generally only well into the space age, with NASA opening its space program in 1976.
 When Sally Ride became the first female US astronaut to go into space in 1983, the press asked her questions about her reproductive organs and whether she would cry if things went wrong on the job.

 Women with children have also been faced with questions about how they would compare to traditional expectations of motherhood.
 Shannon Lucid, one of the first group of female US astronauts, remembers questions by the press on how her children would handle her being a mother in space.
 Women are often expected to be the ones mainly responsible for child-rearing, which can impact their career.

-On July 20, 1969, American astronaut Neil Armstrong stepped off the lunar landing module Eagle, and stated, "That's one small step for man, one giant leap for mankind."
-Since then, no women have been able to access the moon.

 According to the historian Kim McQuaid the American space agency NASA ignored gender issues at the beginning of the space era, and women were not normally allowed to enter technical schools or undergraduate/graduate training in engineering and the physical sciences until changes started happening in the end of the 1960s.
 Particularly in the period between 1972 and 1974 the focus on women became more prominent.
-In 1967, NASA changed its policy to make it easier for women to join and 17 women applied for the role to join a spacetravel mission, but all 17 job applications were declined.
-NASA did employ thousands of women in jobs were space travel was not included in the 1960s, but there was still hierarchical differences between women and men.
-The women employed in the space agency NASA are also still more likely to work in lower-ranked jobs, while men are more often employed in higher-ranked occupations, particularly in space crew settings, despite of women having similar qualifications to those of men.
+In 1967, NASA changed its policy to make it easier for women to join and 17 women applied for the role to join a space travel mission, but all 17 job applications were declined.
+NASA did employ thousands of women in jobs where space travel was not included in the 1960s, but there was still hierarchical differences between women and men.
+The women employed in the space agency NASA are also still more likely to work in lower-ranked jobs, while men are more often employed in higher-ranked occupations, particularly in space crew settings, despite women having similar qualifications to those of men.
 There has also been found a larger gender gap in certain jobs such as manufacturing, while downstream application and service jobs have a higher representation of women employees.